tokamak-network/Commit-Reveal2/README.md

 ```

 You can deploy by setting up an .env file for the network you want to deploy to and referring to the script below.
-The command below will deploy and verify two contracts, CommitReveal2 and ConsumerExample.
+The command below will deploy and verify two contracts, CommitReveal2 and ConsumerExample.

 ```
 make deploy ARGS="--network thanossepolia"